m-at1/Allure/README.md

 - ### AllureBundle
   - ***Combination of preset extensions***
     - Such as Computed, Observer, Spring, Stack or Effect.
-    - In allure these are not builtin functionality: You can easily make one yourself.
+    - In Allure these are not builtin functionality: You can easily make one yourself.

   - ***A Guide to extending AllureRx***
     - Ability to create your own observable filters and operators with ease.